 Why I haven’t talked about Min-young before this?
 This is because I feel that her presence makes more sense after the first major effect has shown itself.
 Min-young is Sun-woo’s junior at the station who has been chasing after him since the first time she saw him five years ago.
 He decides to live the remaining life he has with her, simply because she has a happy face that will be able to cheer him up in times of his sadness.
 Their relationship seems to be almost ordinary, just like a senior-junior relationship at work which has just advanced into a new stage of lovers.
 I never thought that their bickering will be missed greatly once the changes take over and it’s not only Sun-woo who’s hurting from his journey.
 I’m sure the audience feels like their hearts are collectively stabbed with small daggers when Min-young turns into Sun-woo’s niece instead of his lover.
 I can’t help but to recall the words he used to explain why he proposed to her after she knew about his disease:

 You want me to tell you the facts?
 When I heard that I was going to die soon, I had two things in my mind.
 One was my mother.
 “Who will take care of my mother after I’m gone?
 This isn’t good.”
 That’s what I thought.
 That’s why I looked for my brother, so that I could ask him to take care of my mother.
-The other was to have a hot bed scene with Joo Min Young before I die.
+The other was to spend some time with Joo Min-young before I die.
 Something like that.
 I was startled too.
-There are so many beautiful girls in the world.
-It was not the models in the ‘S’ folder in my computer.
-It was not the glamorous announcer that was hitting on me.
-Why did I feel that I couldn’t close my eyes until I get my chance to have a bed scene with Joo Min-young?
+There are so many beautiful girls in the world. […] Why did I feel that I couldn’t close my eyes until I get my chance to be with Joo Min-young?

 The scene might be a simple reasoning scene for Min-young but for Sun-woo, he actually looked sincere when he was telling her the fantasy version.
 He almost choked on his tears but managed to hide it from Min-young through his usual straightforward delivery, but Min-young could feel that the fantasy he told her was actually his own feelings.
 It makes my heart breaks for both of them, especially Sun-woo, who has to live with dual memories of his life: one with his girlfriend Joo Min-young and the other one with his niece Park Min-young.